Personal Injury FAQs

 What does “settling a case” mean?

 Essentially, if you settle your case, it means you agree to drop your action against the defendant in exchange for an agreed-upon sum.
 It is very common for the liable party to offer a settlement in order to avoid going to trial.
 Our attorneys can help you decide if you should accept a settlement offer by helping you determine the likelihood of a successful outcome if you choose to pursue a lawsuit.
 If we believe that a lawsuit will be successful, we may advise you to not accept the settlement, as liable insurance companies will often offer lowball settlements to minimize their own costs.
 This is not always the case, however, and accepting a settlement may be in your best interests.
-Our Port Charlotte personal injury attorneys can assist you in this process.
+Our attorneys can assist you in this process.

 Will the person who caused my injuries be punished?